 Am I at risk for a vision problem?

-Your chance of developing a vision problem increases as you get older.
-And you may be at higher risk if one of your parents had a vision problem, like needing to wear glasses.
+As you get older, your eyes change.
+This increases your chance of developing a vision problem.
+You may be at higher risk if one of your parents had a vision problem, like needing to wear glasses.

 Common vision problems are:

 - Nearsightedness – when far away objects are blurry